lukamenda26/MyRecipeBooks/readme.md

 mysql> .\q
 root@{the "CONTAINER ID"}:/# exit
 ```
-Modifying a my.cnf file in a Laradock/mysql directry as below:
+Modify a my.cnf file in a Laradock/mysql directry as below:
 ```
 [mysqld]
 sql-mode="STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_ENGINE_SUBSTITUTION"